ML-KULeuven/KBC-as-PU-Learning/README.md

 ## Generating the tables in the paper

-For instructions to generate the tables in the paper from the results, see [here](./notes/how-to-generate-tables-in-paper.md).
+For instructions on how to generate the tables in the paper from the results, see [here](./notes/how-to-generate-tables-in-paper.md).

 ## Generating the images in the paper